UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-We will keep the string for the physicalLocation instance with displayLabel=Collection and transcribe this to literal for dbo:collection.
+We will keep the string for the :code:`physicalLocation` instance with :code:`displayLabel="Collection"` and transcribe this to literal for `dbo:collection`.

-Similar to when physicalLocation has no displayLabel, physicalLocation with displayLabel  of Repository is retained as relators:rps.
+Similar to when :code:`physicalLocation` has no :code:`displayLabel` attribute, :code:`physicalLocation` with an :code:`displayLabel` attribute value of "Repository" is retained as `relators:rps`.

-All other physicalLocation (Detailed Location, City, State) data is dropped.
+All other :code:`physicalLocation` ("Detailed Location", "City", "State") data is dropped.

 `Example record from volvoices:2199 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:2199/datastream/MODS/view>`_